 - – Try to build community.
 Set up your Course in a standard manner.
 Layout of materials is the same for each week or each module.
 Don’t have the students spend time finding course materials from week to week.

 - – Provide tips/direction on how you want the discussion/discussion groups to run in class and online.

 - – Provide weekly overviews.
 Surveys to seek muddiest points that show areas that students find difficult to understand

-When preparing to work from home, please consider your work station and what is necessary to connect to the content / materials accessed from campus.
+When preparing to teach from a classroom or from home, please consider your work station and what is necessary to connect to the content / materials.
 This includes, but is not limited to: